 Using Military Benefits for Integrated SUD and PTSD Treatment

 The VA provides eligible former members of the U.S. Armed Forces with treatment options for mental health disorders and substance use disorders.
-The VA provides a wide range of services on an outpatient or inpatient basis through VA hospitals and residential care facilities.
+The VA provides a wide range of services on an outpatient or inpatient basis through VA hospitals.
 Members enrolled in the VA health care system are eligible for these benefits.

 TRICARE benefits can also cover recovery services with prior authorization and determination of medical or psychological need.
 Detox services may be covered for up to seven days, inpatient rehab for 21 days, and acute inpatient psychiatric care may be covered for between 30 and 45 days.
 Up to 60 group therapy sessions and 15 outpatient family visits are also included.

 Contact your local VA center or the VA Mental Health department for more information on these benefits.

 Private Substance Use and Mental Health Treatment for Veterans